databio/IGD/README.md

 ```
 igd search query100.bed rme_igd/roadmap.igd
 ```
+For a detailed example, please check out the `vignettes`.

 ## iGD databases
 Downloads of some iGD databases (fully created and directly searchable by using iGD) are at [databio.org/igd](http://big.databio.org/igd).